 When will students return to BCLC's school-based program?
 Until further notice, on-site programming will be suspended.
 This is in accordance to prohibitions against gatherings of any size and the closure of schools throughout Orange County and beyond.

 Will children with visual impairments still receive care during this time?
 Yes.
-Early intervention and therapeutic services will continue via "Telehealth."
-Families will be contacted by BCLC and their direct service provider(s) to schedule Telehealth services as soon as possible to continue promoting healthy development and adaptive skills.
-The families of preschool and school age students will be provided online learning opportunities and sent learning and activity plans that can be facilitated in a home environment.
+Early intervention and therapeutic services are continuing via "Telehealth."
+The families of classroom students in our Bright Visions program (ages 6 months through second grade) are participating in daily online classrooms with additional schedules, activity plans, and tactile materials sent home to enrich learning all day long.
 We hope this is an opportunity to further educate parents in how they can support their child's journey to overcome obstacles created by visual impairments and other disabilities.

 Where can I find the most up-to-date BCLC information in regards to COVID-19?
 Continue to check this webpage for the most current information.
 As always, we recommend following guidance from the CDC to inform your personal safety practices.
 BCLC will continue to keep families informed through direct communication.

 My child receives in-home services.
 How will our family be impacted?
-To sustain your child's health and progress during a critical period of development, we are pivoting all services to Telehealth format as recommended by Regional Center of Orange County.
-Your provider will be in touch directly.
-Please be patient as we s;dflkajdsf;l
+To sustain your child's health and progress during a critical period of development, all in-home services will continue through a HIPAA-compliant tele-health platform as recommended by Regional Center of Orange County.
+Please continue to check for updates about the path to safety resuming in-person services.

 Why is BCLC not providing on-site classroom services?
 The contain the spread of COVID-19, Blind Children's Learning Center is operating In accordance to what the Orange County Department of Education has suggested, our school will not be providing on-site services for preventative measures.

 If schools are closed, how will the service time be made up?
-We are awaiting further instruction based on the Orange County Department of Education.
-We will be working with each individual school district to create and implement their individual virtual learning plan according to the goals and milestones set in each child's Individual Education Plan (IEP).
-The Site Supervisor of Bright Visions, a program of BCLC, will contact families directly.
+We are working with each individual school district to create and implement their individual virtual learning plan according to the goals and milestones set in each child's Individual Education Plan (IEP).
+The Site Supervisor of Bright Visions, a program of BCLC, is in regular contact with families.
 We will ensure equity of access to quality education for our population, which includes reasonable accommodations for the needs of children with visual impairments and other disabilities.